Salerie Corner cycle death: Blind spots 'ignored'

 He was hit when the lorry turned into a side entrance of the car park, Guernsey's Royal Court heard.

-Nigel Paul Simon, 50, from St Peter Port, denies causing death by dangerous driving and driving without due care and attention.'Ordinary man'
+Nigel Paul Simon, 50, from St Peter Port, denies causing death by dangerous driving and driving without due care and attention.

 The jurats heard Mr Allison was travelling faster on his bike than Mr Simon's lorry.